Alluxio/alluxio/docs/en/operation/Scalability-Tuning.md

 or populate the cache from the underlying storage.
 If the network link is shared with the compute nodes, the async caching options will need to be managed in order to ensure the appropriate ratio between serving client requests and populating the cache is respected.
-We recommend having a separate link for bandwidth the UFS.
+We recommend having a separate link for bandwidth to the UFS.
 For every 10 Gbit/s bandwidth to compute nodes (across workers), we recommend having 1 Gbit/s bandwidth (across workers) to the UFS.
 This gives a ratio of at least 10:1.
 The UFS link throughput can be greatly decreased based on the expected cache hit ratio.